ALTER TABLE(7) PostgreSQL 17.4 Documentation ALTER TABLE(7)

 SET ACCESS METHOD

-This form changes the access method of the table by rewriting it.
+This form changes the access method of the table by rewriting it

-See Chapter 63 for more information.
+parameter.
+See Chapter 61 for more information.

 SET TABLESPACE